cobaltians/cobalt-tutorial/tutorial.md

 In this tutorial we will create an hybrid event app with Cobalt.

-Basically it will present :
+Basically it will present:

 - a list of events on the master page
 - a page to create new events.

-In this tutorial we will use :
+In this tutorial we will use:

 - cobalt native bars
 - cobalt native navigation
 - cobalt.storage for the data layer
 - a cobalt plugin for user feedback
 - create a real hybrid view with a map

-To checkout the solution for each step :
+To checkout the solution for each step:

 - clean your local changes with `git stash && git stash drop`
 - checkout tag `step-X` where X is the number of the step.
 For example : `git checkout step-1`